Zeyad-Abdelreheem/serverless-pdf-chat/README.md

 This sample application allows you to ask natural language questions of any PDF document you upload.
 It combines the text generation and analysis capabilities of an LLM with a vector search of the document content.
 The solution uses serverless services such as [Amazon Bedrock](https://aws.amazon.com/bedrock/) to access foundational models, [AWS Lambda](https://aws.amazon.com/lambda/) to run [LangChain](https://github.com/langchain-ai/langchain), and [Amazon DynamoDB](https://aws.amazon.com/dynamodb/) for conversational memory.

-See the [accompanying blog post on the AWS Serverless Blog](https://aws.amazon.com/blogs/compute/building-a-serverless-document-chat-with-aws-lambda-and-amazon-bedrock/) for a detailed description and follow the deployment instructions below to get started.
+This project is a clone (for learning purposes) from the [blog post on the AWS Serverless Blog](https://aws.amazon.com/blogs/compute/building-a-serverless-document-chat-with-aws-lambda-and-amazon-bedrock/) for a detailed description and follow the deployment instructions below to get started.

 <p float="left">
   <img src="preview-1.png" width="49%" />
   <img src="preview-2.png" width="49%" />
 </p>

-> **Warning**
-> This application is not ready for production use.
-It was written for demonstration and educational purposes.
-Review the [Security](#security) section of this README and consult with your security team before deploying this stack.
-No warranty is implied in this example.

-> **Note**
-> This architecture creates resources that have costs associated with them.
-Please see the [AWS Pricing](https://aws.amazon.com/pricing/) page for details and make sure to understand the costs before deploying this stack.

 ## Key features